+Stay tuned!
+I have a doctoral student working on a "response" study to Oah & Lee....

 - 17. 107,1.
 State two idiosyncratic factors in a work setting that could account for differences that occur when employees are exposed to various ratio schedules of reinforcement.
-Give one of the examples from the ms. - 18.
-111 (sentences beginning "Subjects in the accelerating pay condition earned....".

-A. What were the results of the Oah and Dickinson study with respect to the amount of money earned and the effects of linear vs. accelerating piece rate pay?
-Do NOT learn the average amount earned by Ss in each group - a general summary statement will do here.

-B. Why are these results important? (conclusions on the ppt slide)

-- 19. 123,2.
+Give one example of each factor from the ms and/or lecture. - 18.
+111 (sentences beginning "Subjects in the accelerating pay condition earned....". - A. What were the results of the Oah and Dickinson study with respect to the amount of money earned and the effects of linear vs. accelerating piece rate pay?
+Do NOT learn the average amount earned by Ss in each group a general summary statement will do here. - B. Why are these results important? (conclusions on the ppt slide note there are three) - 19.
+123,2.
 What two factors appear to affect ratings of satisfaction with various types of incentive pay plans? - 20.
 126,0-127,0 In general, to date, what do all of the data suggest regarding the generalizability of laboratory findings to actual work settings?

-This is a very important point.
+The following is not for the exam but this is a very important point.
 Many individuals question whether the results from the laboratory (particularly when college students are used as subjects) are relevant to the work place.
 To date, the data suggest that the results do, indeed, generalize, if care is taken to include the critical variables in laboratory simulations.

-Not for the exam but the following references/studies support the generality of lab studies.
+The following references/studies support the generality of lab studies.
 Remember this if you conduct a lab study and someone questions your study!
 And yes, you can probably tell this is a pet peeve of mine.
 Given the literature and the consistent findings, it irks me that people in our field still question the legitimacy of lab studies.
+In fact, Tim Ludwig and I have had this conversation a number of times and we had it again at ABAI 2018 despite the fact that I sent him the following references before!